STUDENT CLUBS AND DIRECTORATES

 Lukas Jong, Exco

-- To create a platform for students to build awareness and deepen understanding in the Energy sector.
+- To create a platform for the MBA students to build awareness and deepen the understanding of the energy sector.

-- To foster connections between NUS and the wider Energy community.
+- To foster connections between NUS and the wider community in the energy sector.

 Koh Yoet Siang, Exco

 - To provide a platform for the MBA cohort who are keen in the areas of entrepreneurship, to engage in discussions and initiatives.

 - To facilitate the advancement of entrepreneurial skills and mind-set, with a specific focus on Singapore.

 - To support and to foster entrepreneurial initiatives and start-ups amongst the MBA cohort.

 - To promote engagement and strengthen relations with the entrepreneurial organisations of NUS such as NUS Enterprise and NUS Entrepreneurship Centre, and to spur interest in entrepreneurship at NUS among the MBA cohort.

 - To further the interests of the MBA student and alumni body in the world of finance through workshops, networking events and career talks.